graalvm/mx/README-proftool.md

 This command additionally packs everything into a zip to make it easy to move profiles around, though that step can be skipped with the `-n` option.
 Both the zip and directory form can be used directly by all the `proftool` commands so use whichever form is most convenient.
+Packaging as a zip it intended to simplify capturing the profile on a Linux machine then moving it to another machine for analysis.

 Not all benchmark suites actually support the `--profiler` option even though it's broadly advertised in the help output.
 At the current time, only the `dacapo`, `scala-dacapo`, `renaissance` and `renassiance-legacy` suites fully support the `--profiler` option.
 The `JMH` benchmarks only correctly support it when the the JMH option `-f 0` is used to suppress forking by the harness.
-Note that this changes that way the benchmark is run and might not produce the same results.
+Note that this changes the way the benchmark is run and might not produce the same results.
 With `JMH` you can always fall back to the `JMH` `perfasm` profiler which is sufficient for most uses.

 For other benchmarks, you can always use `mx profrecord` directly by capturing the command line used to launch the benchmark with `mx -v benchmark ...` and then passing that to `mx profrecord`.
-For example, to use `proftool` with the octane benchmarks:
+For example, for the fop benchmark above:

 ```
-$ mx -v --dy /graal-js,js-benchmarks benchmark octane:zlib --tracker none --
+$ mx -v benchmark dacapo:fop --tracker none
 ```
-displays a very long command line in the middle of all the output that looks kind of like this:
+displays a very long command line in the middle of all the output that includes something like the follow:

 ```
-/home/graal/ws/graal/compiler/mxbuild/darwin-amd64/graaljdks/jdk1.8-cmp/bin/java -server ... \
+/home/tkrodrig/ws/unroll/graal/compiler/mxbuild/linux-amd64/graaljdks/jdk1.8-cmp/bin/java -server ... \
-  com.oracle.truffle.js.shell.JSLauncher /home/graal/ws/js-benchmarks/harness.js -- --show-warmup \
-  /home/graal/ws/js-benchmarks/octane-zlib.js
+-jar /home/graal/.mx/cache/DACAPO_e39957904b7e79caf4fa54f30e8e4ee74d4e9e37/dacapo.jar fop -n 56
 ```

 For compactness, the sample output above doesn't include all required arguments.
 Copy and paste that line to use it with `mx profrecord`:

 ```
-$ mx profrecord -E zlib /home/graal/ws/graal/compiler/mxbuild/darwin-amd64/graaljdks/jdk1.8-cmp/bin/java -server ... \
+$ mx profrecord -E fop /home/tkrodrig/ws/unroll/graal/compiler/mxbuild/linux-amd64/graaljdks/jdk1.8-cmp/bin/java -server ... \
-  com.oracle.truffle.js.shell.JSLauncher /home/graal/ws/js-benchmarks/harness.js -- --show-warmup \
-  /home/graal/ws/js-benchmarks/octane-zlib.js
+-jar /home/graal/.mx/cache/DACAPO_e39957904b7e79caf4fa54f30e8e4ee74d4e9e37/dacapo.jar fop -n 56
 ```

 ### Examining a profile.

-Profile collection currently only supports Linux perf though once the data is captured then the profile can be viewed anywhere.
 The primary command for examining profiles is `profhot`.
 This gives a summary of the top C functions and the top JIT methods.
 The JIT methods are additionally disassembled and annotated with the profile information.
 Truncated sample output looks like this: